 Health Administration is a growing and exciting field that offers both top salaries and high job satisfaction for those who feel the call to healthcare, yet do not wish to be direct providers.
 Healthcare Administrators find work in a wide range of environments and can craft a career that suits their personal and professional goals within the wider healthcare industry.
 If you live in Hawaii, you are sure to find growing opportunities as your population ages, especially if more people are able to access healthcare.

 Hawaii Healthcare Admin Salaries

-For health care administration salaries, few states match or beat Hawaii.
-According to the Bureau of Labor Statistics, in 2017 medical and health services managers made an annual mean wage between $116,710 and $143,710.
-Note that the state does have a relatively low population of employed professionals in health care administration.
-The BLS shows that Hawaii has between 70 and 1,500 total professionals in this field.
+For salaries, few states match or beat Hawaii.
+According to the Bureau of Labor Statistics, in 2019 medical and health services managers made an annual mean wage between $46,750 and $174,140.
+Note that the state does have a relatively low population of employed professionals in this field.
+The BLS shows that Hawaii has between 70 and 1,540 total professionals in this field.
 Thus, a few highly paid professionals could skew salary statistics.

 No matter what state you are in, you are bound to find all sorts of workplaces as you purse a career in healthcare administration.
 That is, administrators are needed in all sorts of facilities.
 You could work in large organizational structure such as a hospital, or you could be in a smaller clinic.
 Administrators work in mental health hospitals, geriatric-care homes, assisted living, and HMO-type organizations that manage several clinics.

 Get Started with an Undergraduate Degree

 While you might be able to find an entry-level position with an associate degree, your career will really get started in health care administration when you graduate with a bachelor’s degree.